 (1) Financial and strategic support for existing Adirondack businesses, especially family farms

-(3) Local plans to welcome new families
+(3) Supporting local plans to welcome new families

 (6) Develop the Adirondacks as a destination for personal and family well-being.
-Our lakes, mountains, amazingly clean air and water are a healing combination.
-Potential new programs could focus on recovery for a variety of situations.

 (7) Put in place job training programs that focus on our unique strengths and address key issues including energy efficiency, hardening our infrastructure, growing a vibrant farm economy and establishing Green Energy Manufacturing in the North Country.